Signed in as:

 Learning Is For Everyone

 The LIFE program is a mentorship program, where the students are paired up with adult mentors.
 The mentors meet with the students at least once a month, sometimes more.
-During the sessions, the students learn how to navigate the world along side their Deaf/hh mentor.
+During the sessions, the students learn how to navigate the world along side their D/HH mentor.
 The sessions include life skills, social development, and advocacy skills.
 The goal is for the students to gradually take on more and more responsibilities, until they are ready to become mentors for another group of students.

 Tutoring is provided weekly during the school year and, as needed, during the summer months.
 All Deaf, Hard of Hearing, and CODA students may participate.
-Please contact Sheila (sheila@fcdpinellas.org) to sign your student up.

 Each year, FCD sponsors a D/HH Academic Bowl team.
 The Gallaudet University Academic Bowl was established with the goal of fostering the pursuit of academic excellence, promoting a spirit of academic competition and sportsmanship, and providing social opportunities for the development of collegiality and lifelong friendships.
 Every year, Gallaudet University hosts four Regional competitions for up to 80 teams of Deaf and Hard of Hearing high school students.
 20 teams will then advance to the National competition held at Gallaudet annually.